Mugwena14/MatrIQ/README.md

 - 📚 Subject-specific quizzes for Life Sciences and Geography
 - 📱 Mobile-style navigation and gesture-based UX
+- 🖊 Generate Quiz filtering by topic, difficulty, year and length
 - ⚡ Fast, responsive design optimized for all devices
 - 🔍 SEO-ready with Open Graph and Twitter Card integration
 - 🎯 Clean data models for maintainability and scalability